Hybrid Artefacts

 Transforming Abstract Drawings into Generated Architecture

 The methodology centres on calibrating the threshold between generative chaos and predictable control.
-By systematically varying parameters such as classifier-free guidance (CFG) and sampling steps, the research identifies a narrow operational band where visually unpredictable forms emerge, forms that occasionally achieve spatial coherence.
-These 'key frames' are identified through a combination of aesthetic evaluation and iterative pattern recognition across multiple generational batches.
+By systematically varying parameters such as classifier-free guidance (CFG) and sampling steps, the research identifies a narrow operational band in which visually unpredictable yet spatially coherent forms occasionally emerge.
+'Key frames' are identified through a combination of aesthetic evaluation and iterative pattern recognition across multiple generational batches.
 Successful parameters are then visually coded into a node-based workflow that maintains controlled unpredictability while streamlining production.

-Three case studies contextualize these findings: (1) constructing speculative narratives around self-referential Hybrid Artefacts and (2) replicating the process using abstract drawings by Hermann Finsterlin and Friedrich Kiesler.
-The third case study implements a double transformation process: abstract drawings are first converted into digital models, then materialized as 3D-printed physical objects.
+These findings are contextualised by three case studies: (1) constructing speculative narratives around these self-referential hybrid artefacts, and (2) replicating the process using abstract drawings by Hermann Finsterlin and Friedrich Kiesler.
+The third case study involves implementing a double transformation process: first, the abstract drawings are converted into digital models, and then these models are materialised as 3D-printed physical objects.

-Latent space: High-dimensional mathematical space where AI models encode and organize learned information, with similar concepts positioned closer together, allowing the model to navigate between different possible outputs by moving through this abstract territory.
+Latent space: This is a high-dimensional mathematical space in which AI models encode and organise learned information.
+Similar concepts are positioned closer together, which allows the model to navigate between different possible outputs by moving through this abstract territory.

 Classifier-free guidance (CFG): A parameter that controls how much the model should follow the text prompt when generating an image.